 Two of the more common ways to lose permanent resident status include marriage fraud and visa fraud.

 Marriage has been a long-time target of fraud.
-Since marriage to a U.S. citizen is one of the fastest paths to a green card, it’s often used as a vehicle to fraudulently obtain permanent residence.
+Marriage to a U.S. citizen is one of the fastest paths to a green card.
+As a result, dishonest individuals use it as a vehicle to fraudulently obtain permanent residence.
 Marriage fraud comes in many different forms.
 USCIS has identified the following types of marriage fraud:

-- A U.S. citizen is paid to marry a foreign national
+- Someone pays a U.S. citizen to marry a foreign national

 - A U.S. citizen marries a foreign national as a favor

 - A foreign national defrauds a U.S. citizen who believes that their marriage is legitimate

 - Mail-order marriages (where either the U.S. citizen or the foreign national knows that the marriage is fraudulent)

 Most foreign nationals applying for a U.S. nonimmigrant visa must demonstrate that they plan to return home when they are done with their intended program or activity.
 This standard, known as nonimmigrant intent, requires the individual to have a residence abroad that he or she has no intention of abandoning.

 The U.S. Department of State uses a 90-day rule to evaluate cases in which the nonimmigrant attempts to change status or adjust status to permanent resident.
 The 90-day rule is a guideline of sorts that there’s a presumption of fraud if a person violates his or her nonimmigrant status or engages in conduct inconsistent with that status within 90 days of entry.
 For example, entering the United States on a B-2 visa with the preconceived intent of getting married and filing Form I-485 to adjust status would be a violation of the visa terms.